 She was killed far too early before her career truly took off, but she was one of the most gorgeous actresses to ever grace the silver screen and definitely belongs on this list.

 Everyone remembers that Dustin Hoffman’s character has an affair with Mrs.Robinson in The Graduate.
 However, it was actually Mrs. Robinson’s daughter who Hoffman eventually becomes obsessed with.
-And take one look at Katharine Ross and you’ll know why.
+Take one look at Katharine Ross and you’ll know why.

 Ross was one of the most beautiful stars of the ’60s, with long, silky brown hair and eyes that were magnificent.
 So it was no wonder that she dominated the box office in the decade.
 Ross first starred in Shenandoah, before being nominated for Oscars for The Graduate and Butch Cassidy and The Sundance Kid.
-Ross continued to star in big-budget films throughout the ’70s but spent much of the ’80s appearing on tv shows as The Colbys.
+She continued to star in big-budget films throughout the ’70s, but spent much of the ’80s appearing on TV shows such as The Colbys.
 She then went into semi-retirement in the ’90s.

-Julie Christie— with long blond hair and sparkling blue eyes, might just be the epitome of a ’60s bombshell.
+Julie Christie — with long blond hair and sparkling blue eyes — might just be the epitome of a ’60s bombshell.
 Christie exploded onto the scene with 1963’s Billy Liar.
-She then followed that up with an Oscar win for 1965’s Darling.
+She followed that up with an Oscar win for 1965’s Darling.
 However, Christie wasn’t just an actress, she was an icon.

 Her portrayal of a swinging 60s bohemian woman in these two roles massively impacted women’s fashion.
-As Time magazine put it, “What Julie Christie wears has more real impact on fashion than all the clothes of the ten best-dressed women combined.”
+As Time magazine put it of the now-83-year-old, “What Julie Christie wears has more real impact on fashion than all the clothes of the ten best-dressed women combined.”
 Also, in 1965 Christie starred in a little film called Doctor Zhivago, which, adjusted for inflation, is the 8th highest-grossing movie of all time.

 Christie didn’t slow down a bit when the ’70s hit, starring in hit movies like Shampoo all through the decade.
-Since the ’80s, Christie has acted much more sporadically, although in 2004 she did appear in both Troy and Harry Potter and the Prisoner of Askaban.
+Since the ’80s, Christie, 82, has acted much more sporadically, although in 2004 she did appear in both Troy and Harry Potter and the Prisoner of Azkaban.
 However, it is her iconic performances from the ’60s when she was the bombshell of all bombshells, that will go down in history.

 And there you have them.
-Some of the most beautiful, some of the most ravishing women from the 1960s.
+Some of the most beautiful, ravishing women from the 1960s.
 How many do you remember from back then?
 What ’60s bombshell did we leave off the list that you absolutely loved?